maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 section: "ways-to-vote"
 priority: Minor
 ---
-> Polling places are open from 7 AM to 8 PM on Election Day, Day, Month Date, Year.
+> Polling places are open from 7 a.m. to 8 p.m. on Election Day, Day, Month Date, Year.

 If you provided your voting address, then your polling location is printed here in the [My Polling Place](#item-my-polling-place) section of this site.